R package umap provides an interface to uniform manifold

 the package source).
 The

-is also required (use
+R package reticulate is also required (use

-install.packages('reticulate') and library('reticulate')
+install.packages('reticulate') and library('reticulate')).

 After completing installations, the python implementation is

-activated by specifying method="umap-learn"
+activated by specifying method="umap-learn".

 (This command is not actually executed in the vignette because

-may not be available on the rendering system.
+umap-learn may not be available on the rendering system.
 If

-is available, the command should execute quietly
+umap-learn is available, the command should execute quietly

-and create a new object iris.umap_learn
+and create a new object iris.umap_learn that contains an

 embedding.)